How Much Do You Need to Pay Each Month to Be Debt-Free in 3 Years?

 A shorter payoff window creates a tradeoff between monthly flexibility and total duration.
 A three-year goal reduces how long the balance remains, but requires a more consistent financial commitment each month.

-This tradeoff is not only financial.
+This tradeoff affects more than cost.
 It also affects how stable the plan feels.
 A payment that fits comfortably within your budget is more likely to be maintained than one that requires constant adjustment.

-Choosing a three-year goal is ultimately a decision about balance.
+Choosing a three-year goal is in the end a decision about balance.
 It sits between aggressive short-term elimination and extended repayment, offering a structured timeline without requiring extreme monthly payments.

 Why many 3-year payoff plans fall apart

-Most three-year plans don't fail because the math is incorrect—they fail because the required payment is not sustained over time.
+Most three-year plans fail because the required payment cannot be sustained over time, even when the math is correct.

 A common issue is setting a target that works on paper but conflicts with real-world expenses.
 When the payment can't be maintained consistently, the timeline begins to extend.